-Step 2: Carefully remove the bearings from the race – a magnetic screwdriver will help you to lift the bearings out.
+Carefully remove the bearings from the race – the tip of a magnetic screwdriver will help you to lift the bearings out.

 You’ll now need to clean the bearings.
 Use a degreaser and some paper cloth, making sure you fully clean away all the old grease before proceeding.

-Take a close look at the bearings, the cups (which is pressed into the hub) and the cones.
-If there’s sign of wear on them, they’ll need replacing.
+Take a close look at the bearings, the cups (which are pressed into the hub) and the cones.
+If there’s any sign of wear on them, they’ll need replacing.